 This man-made pool is fed from a nearby well with non-chlorinated water.
-It’s the oldest swimming pool in Texas and is open all year around (its hours of operation are shortened during the winter, though).
-In the summer they show family movies here, projected onto an inflatable screen.
+It’s the oldest swimming pool in Texas and is open all year round (its hours of operation are shortened during the winter, though).
+In the summer, they show family movies here, projected onto an inflatable screen.

 10. Take a craft beer tour

 Austin is home to a growing number of craft beer breweries, most of which offer tours of their facilities (with samples, of course!).
 If you find a local beer you like be sure to check out their brewery.
 There are also companies like ATXcursions that organize tours of multiple breweries.
 If you take a tour organized by a third party, expect to pay around $70 per person.

 Austin is home to a few great escape rooms, which are a fun way to spend an afternoon.
 The Escape Game Austin is one of the top-rated rooms in the country and offers some really neat challenges.
 If you’ve never tried an escape room, this is the place!
 Admission is usually around $25-30 per person.